 National Records of Scotland control a variety of datasets with slightly different application procedures.
-Scottish Census data are requested through an application to the Statistics Public Benefit and Privacy Panel (S-PBPP).
-Both the panel and NRS will have to agree that a project has public benefit and that the request is proportionate to the privacy risk for the project to be approved.
+Scottish Census data are requested through an application to the Statistics Public Benefit and Privacy Panel (Statistics PBPP).
+Both the panel and NRS will have to agree that your project has public benefit and the request is proportionate for your project to be approved.

-Metadata and Census questionnaires for the Census 2011 can be found on the website.
-For enquiries relating to accessing census data, contact dataaccess@nrscotland.gov.uk or an eDRIS Research Coordinator.
+Metadata for the Census 2011 can be found on the Scottish Census website.
+For enquiries relating to accessing census data, contact dataaccess@nrscotland.gov.uk or an eDRIS research coordinator.